dalong0514/readnotes/20190106计算原文/2019117Practical-Common-Lisp/2019117Practical-Common-Lisp0501.md

 9 Lisp, of course, isn’t the only language to treat functions as data.
 C uses function pointers, Perl uses subroutine references, Python uses a scheme similar to Lisp, and C# introduces delegates, essentially typed function pointers, as an improvement over Java’s rather clunky reflection and anonymous class mechanisms.

 10 The exact printed representation of a function object will differ from implementation to implementation.

+11 The best way to think of FUNCTION is as a special kind of quotation.
+QUOTEing a symbol prevents it from being evaluated at all, resulting in the symbol itself rather than the value of the variable named by that symbol.
+FUNCTION also circumvents the normal evaluation rule but, instead of preventing the symbol from being evaluated at all, causes it to be evaluated as the name of a function, just the way it would if it were used as the function name in a function call expression.

+12 There’s actually a third, the special operator MULTIPLE-VALUE-CALL, but I’ll save that for when I discuss expressions that return multiple values in Chapter 20.

 ## 5.9 Anonymous Functions